Rules based monetary policy

 Communicating Monetary Policy Rules

-A good monetary policy rule specifies a plan of action which the central bank cannot later ignore, while discretion allows central bankers to react—and often overreact—to economic indicators as they see fit.
+Policy rules provide useful benchmarks for setting and assessing the stance of monetary policy.
 Hashmat Khan†.The analysis is based on a variant of the Taylor rule framework.
 When central banks lower interest rates, monetary policy is easing.
 This approach aims to provide transparency and predictability in monetary policy, reducing the potential for discretionary actions that could lead to economic instability.
 The advantage of rule-based policyIt’s Time to Get Back to Rules-Based Monetary Policy1.(3) In our basic model, under rational expectations and perfect knowledge about model parameters, the last two rules are optimal from a ‘timeless’.

 Historical performance of rule-like monetary policy